 There is nothing quite like Spring in Colorado Springs.
 Greening grass and budding trees make us anxious to spend more time outdoors.
-Whether or not you enjoy lawn care, you are sure to love our tips to make Spring and Summer lawn care a breeze.
+Whether or not you enjoy lawn care, you are sure to love our tips to make spring and summer lawn care a breeze.
 Timberline Landscaping’s lawn care professionals have put their heads together to create this list of tips to prepare your yard for spring to ensure your yard gets a healthy start this year.
+Get ready for spring lawn care 101!

 Cut back ornamental grasses and Russian sage